VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

   - stabilizes the probability of spawning on maps with low grass by choosing another tile if the previous random chosen one does not allow spawning
   - set the maximal number of tiles chosen for spawning in parameter NO_OF_CHOSEN_TILES
   - be careful, it might produce lag with other scripts
+- Restrict Movement Add-On
+  - Overworld spawned Grass/Water/Sand/etc encounters move only on Grass/Water/Sand tiles and not leave there terrain
+  - You can activate and deactivate the restriction by setting the parameter RESTRICT_MOVEMENT in the settings section of this add-on
 - Max Spawn Add-On
-  - Define a maximal limit of spawned pokemon on the overworld at the same time.
+  - Define a maximal limit of spawned pokemon on the overworld at the same time
-  - After reaching that limit MAX_SPAWN no pokemon will spawn until another pokemon despawned.
+  - After reaching that limit MAX_SPAWN no pokemon will spawn until another pokemon despawned
 - Additional Despawn Methods Add-On
   - Choose to remove PokeEvent distanced on screen from the player with REMOVE_DISTANCED
   - The distance (steps) is edited in DISTANCE_VANISH and DISTANCE_VANISH_SHINY